igormalheiros/Julia-Optimization/README.md

 <a name="facilitylocation"></a>

 ## Facility Location Problem
-<p>Given a set of clients and a set of potential facilities sites,
-the problem consists in dicide which sites must be opened in order to assign client's demands to each facility.
+<p>Given a set of clients, a set of potential facilities sites, the costs of building each facility, and the costs of assign each client to each possible facility.
+The problem consists of deciding which places to build facilities to supply the client's demands such that total costs are minimized.</p>
-Each facility has it own fixed cost to be open and each client has a cost to be assigned to each facility.
-Total costs must be minimized.</p>

-**Solutions**

-* Mixed Integer Programming

 <h3>Formulation</h3>

-<h4>Constants:</h4>
+<h4>Data:</h4>

 <img src="imgs/facilitylocation/Constants.gif" />

-<h4>Variables</h4>
+<h4>Decision Variables</h4>

 <img src="imgs/facilitylocation/Variables.gif" />

-<h4>Objective:</h4>
+<h4>Objective Function:</h4>

 <img src="imgs/facilitylocation/Objective.gif" />